Skip to main content

 To get a sense of overall customer satisfaction, I considered the following when reading customer reviews:

-• Overall satisfaction rating
+• Overall satisfaction ratings

-• User feedback on ease of use
+• Feedback on ease of use

-• Reports on system reliability and uptime
+• Reports of software reliability

 How to Choose Pain Management EMR Software